Andrew Firestone: Other television appearances

-In 2005, Firestone participated in the fifth Celebrity Poker Showdown tournament on Bravo.
+In 2005, Firestone participated in the sixth Celebrity Poker Showdown tournament on Bravo.
 He won his first-round game but placed third in the tournament championship.
 Firestone played for the charity Direct Relief.

 In 2006, Firestone appeared in an episode of VH1's Celebrity Paranormal Project.

 Firestone is the host of a lifestyle series entitled Billionaires Car Club, distributed by American Television Distribution.
 It first aired in May 2008.

 Firestone also made an appearance on episode two of Flavor of Love Girls: Charm School on VH1.

 Firestone and his wife have appeared in television advertisements for the Baby Bullet.

 Personal life

 On July 5, 2008, Firestone married actress/model Ivana Bozilovic at St. Mark's in the Valley Episcopal Church in Los Olivos, California.
-Firestone and Bozilovic have three children: sons Adam Brooks (born March 21, 2009) and Shane (born January 27, 2014), and daughter Anja Jasmine (born April 15, 2011).
+He announced their divorce on August 30, 2025.
+Firestone and Bozilovic have three children: sons Adam Brooks (b.
+March 21, 2009) and Shane (b.
+January 27, 2014), and daughter Anja Jasmine (b.
+April 15, 2011).

+His brother, Adam, and his brother-in-law, David Walker, both together co-run Firestone Walker Brewing Company.

+Andrew is also a long time supporter and former board member of MOXI, The Wolf Museum of Exploration + Innovation in Santa Barbara.